Private Student Loans

 FEDERAL VS PRIVATE STUDENT LOANS

-Federal student loans are funded by the federal government, whereas private student loans come from lenders like banks and credit unions.
-Other differences include:
+Federal student loans receive funding from the federal government, while private student loans are provided by lenders such as banks and credit unions.
+Additional distinctions between the two types of loans include:

 • Overall Cost of the Loan.
-Private education loans tend to cost more, overall.
+Private education loans tend to have a higher overall cost.

 • Interest Rates.
 Private student loan interest rates may be higher than federal rates.
 Sometimes, private loans have variable interest rates that change over the life of the loan.

 • Loan Repayment Terms.
-Private loans generally have less favorable repayment terms.
-Federal student loans may offer income based repayment plans and other benefits.
+Private loans often come with less favorable repayment terms compared to federal student loans, which may offer income-based repayment plans and other benefits.

 FINDING LENDERS

-Many banks, credit unions, and other financial institutions offer private student loans.
-It’s wise to compare interest rates, terms, and conditions for a few top rated lenders to find the loan that’s ideal for you.
+Numerous banks, credit unions, and financial institutions provide private student loans.
+To find the best fit for you, it’s prudent to compare interest rates, terms, and conditions among a selection of top-rated lenders.

 COMPARE THESE PRIVATE STUDENT LOAN LENDERS: